Russian Empire: Emperor

 Nicholas II was the last emperor of Russia, reigning from 1894 to 1917.

 Peter the Great changed his title from tsar to emperor in order to secure Russia's position in the European states system.
-While later rulers did not discard the new title, the Russian monarch was commonly known as the tsar or tsaritsa until the imperial system was abolished during the February Revolution of 1917.
+While later rulers did not discard the new title, the Russian monarch was commonly known as the tsar or tsaritsa until the imperial system was abolished following the February Revolution of 1917.
 Prior to the issuance of the October Manifesto, the emperor ruled as an absolute monarch, subject to only two limitations on his authority, both of which were intended to protect the existing system: the emperor and his consort must both belong to the Russian Orthodox Church, and he must obey the Pauline Laws of succession established by Paul I. Beyond this, the power of the Russian autocrat was virtually limitless.

 On 17 October 1905, the situation changed: the ruler voluntarily limited his legislative power by decreeing that no measure was to become law without the consent of the Imperial Duma, a freely elected national assembly established by the Organic Law issued on 28 April 1906.
 However, he retained the right to disband the newly established Duma, and he exercised this right more than once.
 He also retained an absolute veto over all legislation, and only he could initiate any changes to the Organic Law itself.
 His ministers were responsible solely to him, and not to the Duma or any other authority, which could question but not remove them.
 Thus, while the emperor's personal powers were limited in scope after 28 April 1906, they remained formidable.